WordPress

 WordPress Event Registration

-Manage registrations for webinars, workshops, conferences, or local events with capacity limits.
+Manage registrations for webinars, workshops, conferences, or local events with capacity limits and automatic notifications.

-Example: Workshop with limited seats and waitlist management
+Example: Workshop with limited seats and waitlist overflow management

 Plugin & Theme Launches

-Generate buzz for WordPress plugin or theme releases with early access waitlists.
+Generate buzz for WordPress plugin or theme releases with early access waitlists and referral-powered viral growth.

 Example: Plugin showcase page collecting launch day notifications